-Bedsores are a preventable injury that can have potentially fatal consequences for elderly residents of nursing home facilities.
+Bedsores are preventable injuries that can have potentially fatal consequences for elderly residents of nursing home facilities.
 Caregivers and healthcare professionals within nursing homes have a duty of care to properly care for residents so they do not develop these injuries.
-When they are negligent in their duties, these injuries can cause severe discomfort and can complicate treatment regimens which is why prevention and early recognition are crucial.
+When they are negligent in their duties, these injuries can cause severe discomfort and can complicate treatment regimens which are why prevention and early recognition are crucial.

 Bedsores can occur when individuals are bedridden or rendered immobile.
 They often occur in residents who are unconscious or otherwise unable to sense or communicate pain.
 They are ulcers that occur when an area of skin is placed under pressure.
 They can occur when patients are bedridden for a prolonged period of time.
 While this period differs based on the individual’s age and overall health, they can occur in as little as 2-3 hours of immobility as the blood supply is cut off and the skin dies.

 Bedsores are common on the buttocks, heels, shoulder blades, back, and knees.
 Once they develop, bedsores heal slowly.
 While minor sores can heal in a few days to a couple of weeks, more severe sores can take months and even years to fully heal.
 Thus, it is crucial for caregivers within nursing facilities to properly monitor residents and to take special care of patients who have known health conditions such as diabetes, heart disease, or poor diet which make the individual more prone to developing bedsores.